Tanz2024/webby-backend-assessment/README.md

 # NestJS Blog Management API

-A clean, production-ready GraphQL API built with **NestJS**, **Prisma**, and **PostgreSQL**.
-This project is a practical backend system built using modular design principles.
-It includes user authentication, post and tag operations, profile management, and follows the CQRS pattern for clean separation of logic.
-It was developed as part of a technical assessment for a backend developer role.
+This project is a production-ready GraphQL API built with NestJS, Prisma, and PostgreSQL, following modular design principles.
+It includes user authentication, post and tag management, and profile management, all while using the CQRS pattern for clear separation of logic.
+Developed as part of a backend developer assessment, it provides a clean and scalable backend solution.

 ---